department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 You can get free VA health care for any illness or injury that we determine is related to your military service (called "service connected"). <br>

 We also provide certain other services for free.
-For example, you can get readjustment counseling and related mental health services, counseling and care for issues related to military sexual trauma (MST), and a registry health exam to determine if you're at risk of health problems linked to your military service. <br>
+These include readjustment counseling and related mental health services, care for issues related to military sexual trauma (MST), and a registry health exam to determine if you're at risk of health problems linked to your military service. <br>
 [Find out how to get mental health care](/health-care/health-needs-conditions/mental-health/). <br>
 [Learn more about services for military sexual trauma](/health-care/health-needs-conditions/military-sexual-trauma/). <br>
 [Explore health issues related to service history](/health-care/health-needs-conditions/health-issues-related-to-service-era/). <br>